강의

 • You can get a job as a developer faster than doing it alone.

-No matter how the job market changes, you'll be able to quickly start a new chapter in your life as a developer.
+no matter how the job market changes, you'll be able to quickly start a new chapter in your life as a developer.

 Recommended for